TL;DR

 Most B2B companies should not be running Performance Max.

-That is not a hedge.
 If your Google Ads account is optimising toward form fills or free trial signups on-page, and you do not have offline conversion tracking feeding qualified lead data back into the platform, PMax will make your pipeline worse.
 It will fill your CRM with spam, train the algorithm to find more of it, and cost you weeks of wasted budget before anyone realises what happened.

 We have seen this across enough accounts to call it a pattern.
 PMax was built for ecommerce.
 It works brilliantly when Google can see a purchase happen, clear signal, clear value, closed loop.